If nature is the best teacher, students at beach colleges receive the best education!

 19. California State University – Long Beach (California)

 Students at the California State University — Long Beach have their pick of four spectacular beaches in the neighborhood, located just a few miles away from the school.

 Want to manage stress in college?
 Take a stroll down Junipero Beach, which has a welcoming, comfortable stretch of coastline (Tip: yoga classes run here regularly🧘🏽).

 You can always find lots of students at Belmont Shore Beach, which hosts a lineup of special events, including the annual jazz festival and water ski race.
-Fishing piers, volleyball courts, and top-class eateries make this area a must-visit.
+Fishing piers, breweries, and top-class eateries make this area a must-visit.

 20. University of California — Santa Cruz (California)

 The University of California — Santa Cruz sits high on a hill overlooking the sparkling blue Pacific.

 The best part of being at UC Santa Cruz is having access to a wide selection of beaches — many of which are quite close to the sprawling beach college. 🤩

 Want to take a break from classes?
 Santa Cruz Main Beach has volleyball courts, plenty of food options, and year-round events.